Email Marketing A/B Testing Guide for 2026

 You don’t need fancy software.
 You need the right software.

-In my experience, beginners should start with Mailchimp.
-It’s the real deal for simplicity.
-Once you’re running tests consistently and want deeper segmentation, that’s when Klaviyo becomes a game-changer.
+In my experience, beginners should start with Mailchimp because it is simpler to learn.
+Once you’re running tests consistently and want deeper segmentation, Klaviyo becomes more compelling.

 A Simple A/B Testing Checklist